jdiamond/MQTT.ts/README.md

 - make disconnect wait until all publishes sent/acknowledged
 - address all TODO comments in code
 - release process
-  - tag for denopkg.com and deno.land/x to use
+  - tag for deno.land/x to use
   - publish Node.js and browser builds to npm
     - keep in sync or allow versions to drift?